zorglub3/rsynth/README.md

 1. Press and release `reset` button.
 2. Press and release `boot` button.
 LED should "breathe" slowly.
 Boot loader is ready.
 3. Upload `.bin` file with the `bin_load.sh` script.

+## Copyright, License and Warranty

+All work is copyright Thomas Pécseli.
+The project comes with no warranty, fit for particular purpose or anything like that.
+Use it at your own risk.
+I haven't decided on license yet.
+If you want to use anything from this project, then you are welcome.
+I don't know what license is best suited here.
+I'm not a lawyer.

 ## References